FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Variational Segmentation via the CNN Framework

-We have summarize two-stage algorithm to formulate medical image segmentation based on TS-MCMS model, inspired by the CNN architectures of unrolled iterations, we propose a learnable framework with two CNN modules on multi-scale feature spaces, which is denoted as FAS-UNet (\emph{see} Fig.\ref{Image_segmentation}(b)), aimed at learning non-linear inverse operators of (\ref{eq_feature_2}) and (\ref{eq0}) in the context of variational inverse problem to segment a given image $f$.
+We summarized the two-stage algorithm to formulate medical image segmentation based on the TS-MCMS model, inspired by the CNN architectures of unrolled iterations, and we propose a learnable framework with two CNN modules on multiscale feature spaces, FAS-UNet (see Figure~\ref{Image_segmentation}b), aimed at learning the nonlinear inverse operators of (\ref{eq_feature_2}) and (\ref{eq0a}) in the context of the variational inverse problem to segment a given image~$f$.

-It is already well known that the unrolled iterations of many classical algorithms can be considered as the layers of a neural network \cite{larsson2017fractalnet,zhang2017polynet,gomez2017reversible,chen2018neural,Yang0LX16}.
-In this part, we are not interested in designing an(other) approach for inferring the classes in MgNet \cite{He2019MgNetAU}, but rather we aim at extracting features of a given image $f$.
+It is already well known that the unrolled iterations of many classical algorithms can be considered as the layers of a neural network~\cite{larsson2017fractalnet,zhang2017polynet,gomez2017reversible,chen2018neural,Yang0LX16}.
+In~this part, we are not interested in designing another approach for inferring the classes in MgNet~\cite{He2019MgNetAU}, but~rather, we aim at extracting the features of a given image $f$.